 What is success?
 Well honestly, to each his own.
 You define your own success.
 Generally, success is when you accomplish what you set out to achieve.
 It can be as grand as saying that you will own a restaurant.
 Or as simple as saying that you will write your first blog post.

 One common observation is that most of these goals challenge us to reach outside our comfort zone.
 Meaning most who attempt to own restaurants probably weren’t born with the knowledge and skill to run one.
 This is extremely important to keep in mind.
-Because it is the answer every success hungry person needs to know.
+Because it is the answer every success-hungry person needs to know.
 It is the answer to the question, “what do I need to do to start succeeding?” – Your success lies beyond you’re comfort zone

 Okay.
-Identifying the issue, is off the checklist.
+Identifying the issue is off the checklist.
 So on to the next question… How do you begin moving towards the outcome you want?

 There are a number of steps you need to take.
 For instance, you need to set focus.
 Adopt the mindset of a person that wants to start succeeding.
 You also need to start learning more about what you need to know to master that important skill.
-That skill that will take you one step closer towards achieving your goal.
+That skill will take you one step closer to achieving your goal.